nushell/nushell.github.io/book/types_of_data.md

 |1mon      | one month  |
 |1yr       | one year   |

-### Ranges
+## Ranges

-You can also describe a range of values.
-Often, you might use this to describe numbers between a start and end number.

-eg) `ls | range 1..4`

-### Paths
+A range is a way of expressing a sequence of values from start to finish.
+They take the form 'start' + '..' + 'end'.
+For example, the range `1..3` means the numbers 1, 2, and 3.

+## Inclusive and non-inclusive ranges

+Ranges are inclusive by default, meaning that the ending value is counted as part of the range.
+The range `1..3` includes the number `3` as the last value in the range.

+Sometimes, you may want a range that comes up to a number but doesn't use that number in the output.
+For this case, you can use `..<` instead of `..`.
+For example, `1..<5` is the numbers 1, 2, 3, and 4.

+## Open-ended ranges

+Ranges can also be open-ended.
+You can remove the start or the end of the range to make it open-ended.

+Let's say you wanted to start counting at 3, but you didn't have a specific end in mind.
+You could use the range `3..` to represent this.
+When you use a range that's open-ended on the right side, remember that this will continue counting for as long as possible, which could be a very long time!
+You'll often want to use open-ended ranges with commands like `first`, so you can take the number of elements you want from the range.

+You can also make the start of the range open.
+In this case, Nushell will start counting with `0`, and go up from there.
+The range `..2` is the numbers 0, 1, and 2.

+## File paths

-Paths are a platform-independent way of representing a filepath in the given OS.
+File paths are a platform-independent way of representing a file path in the given OS.
 Examples include /usr/bin and C:\Users\file.txt.

-### Bytes
+## File sizes

-Filesizes are held in a special integer type called bytes.
-Examples include `100`, `15kb`, and `100mb`.
+File sizes are held in a special integer type called bytes.
+Examples include `100b`, `15kb`, and `100mb`.

+The full list of filesize units are:
+* `pb`: petabytes
+* `tb`: terabytes
+* `gb`: gigabytes
+* `mb`: megabytes
+* `kb`: kilobytes
+* `b`: bytes

-### Binary data
+## Binary data

 Binary data, like the data from an image file, is a group of raw bytes.